bikaylee/Jump-Jump/docs/status.md

 ### Project Summary
 Some minor changes have been made to the proposed ideas to enhance the creativity and interest of our project.
 Instead of keeping the platforms in a fixed size (3x3), we added a 1x1 size platform type.
 The reward of stepping on the 1x1 size platform is the same as stepping on the center block of a 3x3 size platform In addition, we successfully simulated the jumping mechanism of the original game in the minecraft world.
 A mission generator is implemented to randomly generate platforms for a mission.
-Our agent can perceive the environment through the agent states which includes the x, y, z coordinates and its velocity.
+Our agent can perceive the environment through the states which includes the x, y, z coordinates and its velocity.
 Our following goal is to complete the implementation of tabular Q-learning algorithms.<br>

 ### Approach